freddiehaddad/oxidized/CONTRIBUTING.md

 ## Git hooks and templates

+This repository includes helpful Git hooks under `.githooks`:

+- `commit-msg`: validates the 50/72 rule for commit messages
+- `pre-commit`: runs `cargo fmt` and `cargo clippy -D warnings` and restages formatted files

-This repository includes a `commit-msg` Git hook under `.githooks` to validate the 50/72 rule locally, plus a commit message template at `.gitmessage`.
+There is also a commit message template at `.gitmessage`.

 To enable them: